Burst Pipe Repair: Costs, Emergency Response & Prevention Guide

 Freezing Temperatures

 When water freezes inside a pipe, it expands by roughly 9%, creating enormous internal pressure.
-That pressure doesn't just break the ice-block spot — it builds up and ruptures the pipe at its weakest point, often several feet away.
-Pipes in unheated basements, exterior walls, attics, and crawl spaces are most vulnerable.
+That pressure doesn't just break the ice-block spot.
+It builds up and ruptures the pipe at its weakest point, often several feet away.
+A widely cited insurance study of 433 burst pipe claims found that unheated attics were the single most common location for freeze-related bursts, followed by exterior walls, crawl spaces, and unheated basements.
 Learn more about protecting pipes before they freeze to stay ahead of this risk.

 High Water Pressure

 Normal residential water pressure should stay between 40 and 65 PSI.
 When it creeps above 80 PSI, the chronic strain on pipe walls, joints, and fittings eventually causes failures.
 Many homeowners don't realize their pressure is dangerously high until a pipe fails.
-A water pressure regulator is one of the most cost-effective ways to protect your plumbing system.
+Adding a pressure regulator is one of the most cost-effective ways to protect your plumbing system.

 Corrosion and Aging Pipes

-Metal pipes — especially older galvanized steel and cast iron — corrode from the inside out over time.
+Metal pipes, especially older galvanized steel and cast iron, corrode from the inside out over time.
 Rust, mineral deposits from hard water, and chemical reactions thin the pipe walls until they can no longer hold pressure.
 Most plumbing systems have a lifespan of 40 to 70 years depending on material.
-If your home has polybutylene pipes, the risk is even higher — these pipes were known to fail from the inside with no visible warning signs.
+If your home has polybutylene pipes, the risk is even higher.
+These pipes were known to fail from the inside with no visible warning signs, and many insurers now require replacement before issuing or renewing coverage.

 Tree Root Intrusion